openwallet-foundation-labs/credhub/docs/running-docker.md

 The configuration of the pwa client is mounted from the `config/holder-frontend/config.js` file, this allows to change the endpoints to the different services without the need to recompile the app.

 ## Known limitations
 right now running it locally via docker can cause some problems since `localhost` is used to interact with some services.
 The web application want a JWT with the audience of `http://localhost:8080`, the keycloak instance.
-But the backendends that are running in docker communicate with the keycloak instance via `http://keycloak:8080`.
+But the backends that are running in docker communicate with the keycloak instance via `http://keycloak:8080`.
 This problem can be solved by
-- using a public available keycloak instance
+- using a public available keycloak instance (there are also proxy services to realize this locally)
 - running the backend services locally as a node application and not inside docker

 ## Vault